Best Camera for Wildlife Photography - Top Rated Birding Cameras Reviewed (Take That Perfect Shot!)

 Weigh Your Options

-If you are going on long walks or hikes as part of your wildlife photography, you might want to prioritise weight.
+If you are going on long walks or hikes as part of your wildlife photography, you might want to prioritize weight.

 Generally, the more expensive, professional cameras are heavier but they are also made from more durable material which is essential if you are shooting in harsh conditions.